google/gsocguides/pages/student/23-glossary.md

 ## Mentor

 Someone who helps a student with their project proposal.
-See the What is GSoC section for more details.
+See the "How GSoC Works" section for more details.

 ## Organization